 - Am I being blinded by the negative consequences of my freedom of expression?

-Good therapy can help you improve your communication skills, and there is nothing wrong with seeking help to improve your communication skills.
-Seek the assistance of a reputable therapist who can advise you on how to deal with aggressive communication styles.
+Sound therapy can help you improve your communication skills, and there is nothing wrong with seeking help to improve your communication skills.

-It is best to seek help as soon as possible because aggressive communication in relationships has the potential to shake the foundation of even the strongest of relationships.
-Why do we need to improve our communication skills with others, and why is aggressive communication in relationships so damaging?
+It is best to seek help as soon as possible because aggressive communication in relationships can shake the foundation of even the most substantial relationships.

 The reason for preferring effective communication over aggressive communication in relationships is straightforward.